tanjo3/tww_apworld/README.md

   - Tower of the Gods - Stone Tablet
   - Mailbox - Letter from Hoskit's Girlfriend
   - Mailbox - Letter from Baito's Mother
-- If the Beedle at Rock Spire is selling copies of the same items, or if the Beedle 20 item is bait (Hyoi Pear or All-Purpose Bait), those locations will not send properly.
 - Salvages from random light rings (which are not randomized) will not work.

 Feel free to report any other issues in the Wind Waker thread in the Archipelago server!
 I'll take a look and see what I